aistomin/chrome-extention-sandbox/README.md

 Here we are playing around and learning how to create a Chrome Extension.

 ## Goal of the Project
-The goal is to learn, how one creates a Chrome extension.
-Let's create a simple plugin, that can parse predefined HTML page and extract required data from it.
+The goal is to learn, how to create a simple Chrome extension.
+Let's create a plugin, that can parse predefined HTML page and extract required data from it.
 The HTML page should contain a table with the following fields:
 - ID
 - First Name
 - Last Name
-- Details: a link that user can click to see the personal info of the person as a pop-up.
+- Details(Hyperlink).
+User can click to see the personal info of the person as a popup.

-The details popup should contain the following fields:
+The "Details" popup should contain the following fields:
 - ID
 - First Name
 - Last Name